 "I learned a lot about myself and higher education"

 "...best thing I've ever done"

 What is a Course Assistant?

-The College 101 course assistant (CA) position is an unique opportunity available to upper-class students at Baldwin Wallace University.
-The CA is a peer facilitator who assists a professor in teaching the College 101 course.
-This is a paid position and provides great experience for both the CA and the students enrolled in the class.
+The College 101 course assistant (CA) position is a unique opportunity available to upper-class students at Baldwin Wallace University.
+The CA is a peer facilitator who assists a professor in teaching the College 101: First Year Experience course.

 Through this opportunity, CA's provide a "peer perspective" of student life and reality at BW.
 Aside from being a role model, peer counselor, and assistant to the instructor, CA's strengthen their interpersonal communication skills, enhance their leadership roles, and gain great training for future careers in teaching and higher education.
-Regardless of your major, the Course Assistant experience looks impressive on a RESUME!
+Regardless of your major, the Course Assistant experience will enable you to expand your resume.

-2. Have class status of sophomore, junior or senior by Fall 2013.
+- Class status of sophomore, junior or senior by fall 2013.

-3. Be in good standing with the College and no judicial record.
+- Good academic standing with the University and no judicial record.

-- The position is based on a fall semester contract.
-Compensation is a stipend total of $400 paid in monthly installments throughout the fall term.
+- Compensation is a stipend total of $400 paid in monthly installments throughout the fall term after assessments are completed.

-- Active participation in all course assistant training sessions as outlined in a contract.
-Training will begin in April with a required training meeting for professor and CA planned the week before the start of the fall term.
+- Active participation in all course assistant training sessions as outlined in the contract.

 - Serving as a peer mentor.